 An integral part of the Snowball story is that the glacial layers are overlain by layers called cap carbonates, shown in the image to the right.
 These layers contain no glacial material at all, being composed entirely of the minerals calcite (CaCO3 and dolomite (CaMg(CO3).
 These carbonates look like they were deposited in relatively shallow water on platforms in a similar setting to the modern-day Bahamas.
 The carbonates often have large ripples formed by strong underwater currents, as well as evidence for bacterial activity.

 The juxtaposition of glacial deposits and cap carbonates have fascinated geologists and spurred a lot of debate.
 Among the major questions that have been puzzled over are how glaciers could have melted so fast and how such concentrated carbonate material could have been deposited.
-The abrupt melting of ice must have been driven by the build up of CO2in the atmosphere.
+The abrupt melting of ice must have been driven by the build-up of CO2in the atmosphere.
 Atmospheric CO2 is provided by processes such as volcanism, which presumably continued during the Snowball.
 CO2 is removed by processes such as photosynthesis and weathering of rocks, however, neither of these processes would have been active during a Snowball.
-Thus it is thought that CO2would have risen unchecked to a point when a super greenhouse radiative effect was triggered, global temperatures rose rapidly, and the ice melted.
+Thus, it is thought that CO2would have risen unchecked to a point when a super greenhouse radiative effect was triggered, global temperatures rose rapidly, and the ice melted.

-The origin of highly concentrated carbonate is likely connected to the ability of weathering reactions to increase the saturation of minerals such as calcite and dolomite in the ocean.
+The origin of highly concentrated carbonate is likely connected to the ability of weather reactions to increase the saturation of minerals such as calcite and dolomite in the ocean.
 Perhaps more perplexing is how life, primitive as it was at the time, survived on a glacial planet.
 Available fossils suggest that organisms at the time included both cyanobacteria that used chemicals as a source of energy and also red algae that used light.
 Microbes are known to exist close to the surface of modern glaciers.
-Perhaps the ice was considerably thinner near the equator or possibly there were small ice-free refuges.
+Perhaps the ice was considerably thinner near the equator, or possibly there were small ice-free refuges.
 The Snowball remains a fascinating climatic puzzle.